greenfork/kisa/CLIENT_DESIGN.md

 ### Server knows about wrapping
 Server calculates correct positions of wrapping lines and sends them with other line data.
+This generalizes to other use cases, such as:
+- Displaying of small context windows like autocompletion candidates

 Advantages:
 - Calculating the necessary amount of data to send is easier, server will not send excessive data.
 - With soft wrapping of lines moving the cursor up and down is implemented on the server, it is easier for clients.
+This is a hard problem to solve since proper handling of wrapping requires interpreting of unicode symbols and considering their width which can be different from amount of bytes.

 ### Server doesn't know about wrapping
 Client is responsible for asking the correct number of lines and draws them.